-Customization: this code includes language version of printed material and customer specials
+Customization: this code includes regional and customer specials.

 Connectivity Options: The drive models with connectivity option CC are fitted with both the EtherCAT (X5 and X6) and CANopen (X12 and X13) fieldbus connectors.
 A software parameter (DRV.TYPE) allows you to select what features the drive supports; you cannot use EtherCAT and CANopen at the same time.